Richard Galbraith

 I loved to draw.
 I loved going to the art supply shop and buying a Spirax pad of cartridge paper, or a 4B pencil, or some new Derwent coloured pencils.
 And I loved reading the names on the tubes of paint hanging in their racks - Cadmium Red, Viridian, Gamboge.
 They were magical names, spells, promises.

 I discovered the joy of creating my own worlds, and stories, and characters.
 But for a long time, they lived mostly in my mind.
 There were snippets, of course.
-Scibbles and ideas scattered here and there on scraps of paper.
+Scribbles and ideas scattered here and there on scraps of paper.
 They lay in the bottom drawer of my desk, or under the bed, or tucked away in brown paper art folders at the back of my wardrobe.
 They lay quiet and waited.
 Their day would come.
 They waited for the day when they might grow arms and legs, and stand up, and start to breathe.

-Twenty-eight years ago, I took the first step of faith that any artist takes.
+Over thirty years ago, I took the first step of faith that any artist takes.
 I've been drawing and painting ever since.

 For inspiration, I drew largely on our great, wide land, Australia Downunder.
 I drew on the Australian setting, creating a family of characters - koalas, kangaroos, cockatoos to name but a few.
 I put them in typical Australian landscapes - the beach, the bush, the shearing shed.